 Gender difference never figured between us.
 We were just two pals, having fun.
 My pseudo-protests at him giving a rose and attention to my girlfriend would result in him reciting poetry for me.
-More than three decades later, we still cannot stop scoring on who is more aged.
+More than three decades later, we still cannot stop scoring on who has aged more.
 We still laugh and giggle.
 That’s what pals do.

 Then there was this senior in college, who joined the army.
-I started forecasting to my husband that he will join flying eventually, and will have to come to us at the Air Force for training.
+I started forecasting to my husband that he will eventually get into the flying wing of the Army and will have to come to us at the Air Force school for training.
 We were posted to the helicopter training school, my husband being the flying instructor.
-Sure enough, there he was, part of the army team of trainees.
-He found me, though we have not stayed in touch.
+Sure enough, there he was, one of the army trainees.
+He searched and found me, though we had not stayed in touch.
 That was in 1993.
 Then he tracked me down again in 1997, after my personal tragedy, and a decade later, he searched for me again for the third time on social media.
 Boy, am I glad for his diligence in staying connected.
 These days, he is running and cycling more than flying.

 Social media, in the last few years, has connected me to some of my close friends from school and college.
-It was such a reward.
+It was such a pleasure to find them again.

-People, who know friendships, understand friendships.
+People, who know friendships, understand the importance.
 My husband did.
 He knew the value enough to take me to Press Enclave, to meet my senior school class teacher and invite her to our wedding.
-He understood and bonded with my college buddy.
+He understood and bonded with my college buddies.
 He ensured that we visit my army friend and his wife, when in Hyderabad.
-He put me on the train to attend my school BF’s wedding.
+He put me on a train to attend my school BF’s wedding.
 He took my other BF around Hyderabad, sightseeing Salarjung Museum, and Birla Mandir.
 He knew the significance of friendships to be there by my side, befriending my friends.
 He could do all that, because that is what best friends do.

 I raise a toast to all my friends for enriching my life.
 Blessings and embraces to all the friends who are forever.
 It is said that having one true friend is good luck.
 What would one say to luck multiplied many times over?
 Touchwood, and amen!